kudoo-cloud/kropotkin/Tokenomics.md

 have a token.
 The main reason for the token usage is:
 - [ ] Prevent Cybersquatting of the Governance of tokens
-- [ ] Governance of the Mutual Aid project
+- [ ] Governance of the Kropotkin project
 - [ ] Support the ongoing development of the project

 It'll be a completely fair launch.
 No founder or investor allocation.